authzed/spicedb/docs/spicedb.md

       --http-enabled                                                                    enable http proxy server
       --http-tls-cert-path string                                                       local path to the TLS certificate used to serve proxy
       --http-tls-key-path string                                                        local path to the TLS key used to serve proxy
-      --lookup-resources-chunk-cache-enabled                                            enable caching (default true)
+      --lookup-resources-chunk-cache-enabled                                            enable caching of LookupResources3 chunks (default true)
-      --lookup-resources-chunk-cache-max-cost string                                    upper bound cache size in bytes or percent of available memory (default "50MiB")
+      --lookup-resources-chunk-cache-max-cost string                                    upper bound (in bytes or as a percent of available memory) of the cache for LookupResources3 chunks (default "50MiB")
-      --lookup-resources-chunk-cache-metrics                                            enable cache metrics
+      --lookup-resources-chunk-cache-metrics                                            enable metrics for the cache for LookupResources3 chunks
-      --lookup-resources-chunk-cache-num-counters int                                   number of TinyLFU samples to track.
+      --lookup-resources-chunk-cache-num-counters int                                   number of counters for tracking access frequency in the cache for LookupResources3 chunks.
 A higher number means more accurate eviction decisions but more memory usage (default 10000)
       --max-bulk-export-relationships-limit uint32                                      maximum number of relationships that can be exported in a single request (default 10000)
       --max-caveat-context-size int                                                     maximum allowed size of request caveat context in bytes.
 A value of zero or less means no limit (default 4096)
       --max-datastore-read-page-size uint                                               limit on the maximum page size that we will load into memory from the datastore at one time (default 1000)